feministy/static_site_deploy_helper/README.md

 # usage

-tinkerbot is a CLI that saves your commonly use settings and deploy pipelines in a file (`tinkerbot_config.yml`) so you don't have to remember boring things and get to do fun stuff instead.
+tinkerbot saves your commonly used settings and deploy pipelines in a file (`tinkerbot_config.yml`) so you don't have to remember boring things and get to do fun stuff instead.

 ## setup